 It’s also a time to reflect on the ever-mounting challenges that this species is facing as the effects of global warming take their toll on their Arctic home.

 Today, polar bears, aka ice bears, are the largest bears on Earth.
 Adult males weigh more than a half a tonne and measure up to 2.6 m (8 ft 6 in) long from head to tail.
 Reared up on its hind legs, meanwhile, a polar bear can be as tall as two 12-year-olds, if one was standing on the other’s shoulders!

 These bears are the ultimate polar nomads, with the largest home range for a terrestrial mammal.
-Females in the Hudson Bay area of Canada have been documented patrolling a territory that spans some 100,000 square kilometres (38,610 square miles) – that’s the same size as Iceland.
+Females in the Hudson Bay area of Canada have been documented patrolling a territory that spans in excess of 350,000 square kilometres (135,135 square miles) – that’s the same size as Germany.

 Mothers need so much space to avoid clashes with other bears – particularly dangerous males which are a threat to young polar bears.
 A big home range also provides ample food sources for both her own needs, preparing for hibernation if she is due to give birth, or to feed existing cubs who need to grow up quickly to survive in this harsh habitat.

 Polar bear mothers have the richest bear milk – constituted of up to 48.4% fat – which is equivalent to double cream.
 Maintaining this supply of unctuous milk requires females to consume a lot of blubber-rich food.
 Hence why these bears have the fattiest diet in the animal kingdom, reaching as high as 50% fat by wet mass in the spring and summer when seals are most plentiful.

 See why the polar bear is at the top of the Arctic food chain in the video below.